Rays vs. Mariners Player Props Betting Odds

 Franco Stats

-- Franco has hit safely in three games in a row.
-In his last five games he is batting .227 with a double, two triples, a walk and four RBI.
+- Franco will look for his fifth straight game with a hit in this matchup.
+During his last five outings he is hitting .273 with a double, two triples, a walk and five RBI.

 Franco Recent Games